Appendix A: Parameters and Further Information

-Similar to state shares of net overseas migration, the Treasury's estimates of net interstate migration are based on a weighted average of the three most recent observed years — 2011, 2012 and 2013 — with weights of one, two and four respectively.
+Similar to State shares of net overseas migration, the Treasury's estimates of net interstate migration are based on a weighted average of the three most recent observed years — 2012, 2013 and 2014 — with weights of one, two and four respectively.
 Due to data lags, the 2014 observation includes an assumption for the December quarter based on weighted averages of arrivals and departures for December quarters 2011 to 2013.

-Table A.4 shows the wage, price and cost indices used in this Budget Paper, rounded to the nearest quarter of a per cent.
+Table A.4 shows the wage cost indices used in this Budget Paper, rounded to the nearest quarter of a per cent.

 The information in Part 4, Appendix B and Appendix C of this Budget Paper is consistent with the ABS Government Finance Statistics reporting framework for the public sector.

-Several publications of the ABS also provide information that is relevant to analysing federal financial relations, including:
+Several publications of the ABS also provide information that is relevant to analysing federal financial relations data, including:

 - Australian Demographic Statistics (cat. no. 3101.0);